 After firing of the stapler, the manufacturer's routine for releasing the instrument is followed carefully to avoid the possibility of disrupting the line of staples during its removal (Figure 10).
 Additional interrupted sutures may be placed around the anastomosis, and all raw surfaces in the pelvis are reperitonealized where possible.

 Before closure of the abdomen, the “doughnuts” created by the instrument must be carefully inspected for 360 degree continuity (Figure 11).
 A gap indicates a possible leak which will require additional external interrupted sutures.
-The integrity of the anastomosis is confirmed by filling the pelvis with sterile saline, and air ...
+The integrity of the anastomosis is confirmed by filling the pelvis with sterile saline, and air is injected through a catheter or proctoscope in the rectum.
+The appearance of air bubbles identifies the presence of a leak ...